johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 - `spell_school` is defined with a string matching one of the following legal values: `abjuration`, `conjuration`, `divination`, `enchantment`, `evocation`, `illusion`, `necromancy`, `transmutation`

 #### `use_cost`
-- `use_cost` is defined with the UseCost() helper function by the casting time of the spell.
+- `use_cost` is defined with the UseCost() helper function to store the casting time of the spell.

 #### `spell_range`
 - `spell_range` is defined with an integer value as low as zero specifying the range of the spell in feet.
 A value of 0 is used in the case of a spell with range 'Self', and a value of 1 is used in the case of a spell with range 'Touch'.
 Perform unit conversion if required.